ogomez92/crossboard/README.md

 # Crossboard

 Crossboard is a tiny, secure, cross‑platform clipboard sharer.
-In monitor mode it listens on TCP port `9876` for encrypted text and copies it to your system clipboard, playing a sound each time it copies.
-The same binary can also monitor your clipboard and send changes to a peer.
+It always runs a small TCP server (default `:9876`) to accept encrypted clipboard updates and copy them to your system clipboard, playing a sound each time it copies.
+Optionally, it can also monitor your clipboard and connect to a peer to sync two‑ways — using a single TCP connection.

 ## Quick Start

-Two‑way sync between two machines (A and B):
+Two‑way sync between two machines (A and B) — only one side needs to specify the other side’s address:

 ```
-# On A
+# On A (dial B and sync both directions)
 ./crossboard -k "shared-secret" -m machineB.local

-# On B
+# On B (just listen)
-./crossboard -k "shared-secret" -m machineA.local
+./crossboard -k "shared-secret"
 ```

 Send text from stdin to a peer (one‑shot, exits after send):